Jump to: Central London | North London | South London | East London | West London

 Finsbury Park - 51a, Blackstock Rd, London N4 2JW

-Baban's Naan has been a Finsbury Park mainstay for years, but social media recently brought it to wider attention.
+Baban's Naan has been a Finsbury Park mainstay for years, but social media has brought it to wider attention.
 Simply put, they serve up some of the best naan in London, made to order right in front of you.
 It's also extremely cheap.
-Best eaten asap while still warm though (speaking from experience) and you can get falafel wrapped in the naan here too.
+Best eaten asap while still warm (speaking from experience) and you can get falafel wrapped in the naan here too.

 Follow them on Instagram @babans.naan